-We highly recommend the PE Exam course prepared by Wasim Asghar, the single most promising PE study material that will boost your analytical skills.
+We highly recommend the PE Exam course prepared by Wasim Asghar, the single most promising study material that will boost your analytical skills.
 Wasim Asghar is an internationally recognized professional engineer based in Texas, Florida, and Ontario.
 He has amassed sound consulting experience in design, commission, and plant engineering projects in the energy, infrastructure, and mining sectors.

-If you struggle to prepare for PE exam or find yourself unable to answer most practice tests, then this course is right for you.
+If you struggle to prepare for the PE exam or find yourself unable to answer most practice tests, then this course is right for you.
 It is specifically designed to cover the NCEES® PE exam specifications.
 The best part is that you can access and study for it at your own pace and comfort level.
 The course offers the utmost flexibility as it can be accessed and studied anytime and anywhere.

-The course brings more than 50 lectures and quizzes which set you in motion to take on the exam.
+The course brings more than 50 lectures and quizzes that set you in motion to take on the exam.
 You can find yourself grasping the concepts with ease using a wide array of theoretical questions, quizzes, and solution-based examples.

 This course will help you develop key competencies in solving many problems brought up in the exam.